audaciaconsulting/Audacia.Auth/openiddict/README.md

 ### Mapping Config

 **IMPORTANT!!** You must implement the `IOpenIdConnectConfigMapper` interface in your Identity project so that the seeding tool can create an instance of `OpenIdConnectConfig`.
+The implementing class must have a parameterless constructor (this is so the seeding tool can create an instance of it).

 If your appsettings already contains the config in the correct structure then this implementation can be:
 ```csharp